microsoft/rnx-kit/packages/dep-check/README.md

 ## Custom Profiles

 A custom profile is a list of capabilities that map to specific versions of packages.
-It can be a JSON file, or a JS file wich default exports it.
+It can be a JSON file, or a JS file that default exports it.
 Custom profiles are consumed via the [`--custom-profiles`](#--custom-profiles-module) flag.

-For example, this a custom profile that adds `my-capability` to profile versions 0.63 and 0.64:
+For example, this custom profile adds `my-capability` to profile versions 0.63 and 0.64:

 ```js
 module.exports = {